devals94/spark-proof-of-concept/README.md

 # spark-proof-of-concept
-This repository contains the proof of concept for Spark Framework.
+This repository contains the proof of concept for spark technologies.